Recruit? Or retrain to retain?

 10-20%.
-The typical fee of a recruiter within the property industry.
+The typical fee of a recruiter.
 On top of that there’s VAT, hours spent in interview, then the disruption to the business and individuals working within it when trying to get somebody up to speed having just hired them.
 Both employer and employee fret over the coming months about whether they have made the right decision and sometimes the effort has been in vain.
 New candidates leave for a variety of reasons, some avoidable, some less so but the recruitment process can be far more costly in time and resource than people realise.

 When you have a team member that isn’t being as productive and effective as they should be, some managers will immediately turn to a recruiter and consider the problem to be the person and not the company.
 So often this is incorrect.
 Leaving aside the emotive reasons for keeping people employed ask yourself ; 'what have I done to get the individual working at their best?'

 Starting at the beginning - The interview promises...

 We regularly read the following sentences in recruitment ads:

 On and on it goes.
 The same tripe spooned out ad after ad – is any of it true?
 How often to you really provide meaningful training or coaching?
 How effective was it?
 Was it right for the individual or a blanket seminar on a business function or process?